blockbridge/blockbridge-kb/guide/vmware/index.md

     esxcli storage core device set --sched-num-req-outstanding

-vSphere has a confusingly-named setting that controls how deep the I/O queue is for a guest when other guests are accessing the same storage device.
+vSphere has a special setting that controls how deep the I/O queue is for a guest when other guests are accessing the same storage device.
 In earlier versions of ESXi, this used to be controlled via the global parameter **Disk.SchedNumReqOutstanding**.
 But starting in 5.5, control has been relegated to an esxcli-only parameter, viewable in the output of esxcli storage